tmartin2/Miscellaneous/megalist.md

 - What if people could simply undergo some biological operation (maybe via nanorobotics or stem cells) that commanded the body's hormones to change the proportionality of any appendage, organ, or body part?
 - What if something could be downloaded to the brain, like a DMT experience of something learning program from the movie _The Matrix_?
+- What if I just took a full year to study something?
+Like, no Internet except to aid in studying.
+No other books besides those related?
+No other serious pursuit?
+No other worries?

 #### Unfiltered Insights
 - Will you care about this in the long run?